mafintosh/hms/README.md

 * `--revision` to set a deploy revision tag.
 Defaults to `git describe` if you are in a git repo.

+After deploying `hms` will tail service output and print it to stdout until you hit `ctrl+c`.

 #### `hms remove [remote] [service-name]`

 Stop and remove a service.